boscoh/WebGLStarterKit/readme.md

 # Quick example

 The `WebGLStarterKit` assumes that you want to use ES6.
+In particular, the builder `buildwebgl.js` automatically transpiles from ES6 (which is backwards compatible with vanilla javascript).

 Let's create a simple WebGL app `octahedron.js`.